 Add to all of this his movie scores (most notably the Academy Award winning “Midnight Cowboy”) and the formation of Coral Rock Commercials (responsible for the creation of TV commercial jingles), Wes Farrell has had one amazing and successful career in the music field.
 His companies have been responsible for worldwide sales figures of over 300 million records, over 100 gold records to his name, Emmy and Grammy nominations, and many other national and international awards.
-His death from cancer in 1996 ended the phenomenal legacy left by an outstanding musical entrepreneur that has yet to be equaled.
+His death from cancer in 1996 finalized the phenomenal legacy left by an outstanding musical entrepreneur that has yet to be equaled.

 The Shirelles, a group of high school friends formed in Passaic, New Jersey in 1958, became the first girl group of the 60’s to have a number one hit on the Billboard pop chart.
 While in high school, they entered a talent show singing “I Met Him On A Sunday.”
 A school friend had them audition for her mother, who was Florence Greenburg, future owner of Scepter Records.
-Through her connections, that song got released on Decca Records and reached number 49 on the Billboard pop charts.
+Through her connections, that song was released by Decca Records and reached number 49 on the Billboard pop charts.
 Shortly afterward, Florence signed the group to Scepter Records and got them working with producer Luther Dixon.

 Under his direction, their career gained momentum until their third single “Will You Love Me Tomorrow” reached number one on Billboard, which then became a blueprint for girl groups for the remainder of the decade.
 The flip side of this enormous hit was Luther Dixon's self-penned “Boys.”

 Their recording career continued to flourish while Dixon was behind the recording console, but after his departure from Scepter Records, their hits slowly diminished, also coinciding with the beginnings of the British Invasion.
 The group racked up twelve top 40 pop hits ranging from October 1960 through July 1963, hitting number one twice (“Soldier Boy” being the second).